 With the TFS integration enabled, you can perform basic TFS operations from inside IntelliJ IDEA.

-IntelliJ IDEA supports TFS up to version TFS 11 (also known as TFS 2012).
+IntelliJ IDEA supports TFS up to TFS 2015.

-The information provided in the topics listed below assumes that you are familiar with the basics of TFS version control system.
+The information provided in this section assumes that you are familiar with the basics of the TFS version control system.

 Before You Start

 - The TFS integration does not require a standalone TFS client.
 All you need is an account in your Team Foundation Server.